-As a member of the cast chosen to allegedly, according to the theme, to save the world from a curse Eguchi was paired with Yuuki Ono.
+As a member of the cast chosen to allegedly to, according to the theme, save the world from a curse Eguchi was paired with Yuki Ono.
 And as if Eguchi by himself was not enough to make one laugh, the duo was even better.

-From trying to deceive other members, namely Saito and Hatano, and failing miserably to do so, as he stuttered halfway through the attempt, and the duo actually being able to solve the riddles, there was a little of everything.
+From trying to deceive other members, namely Saito and Hatano, and failing miserably to do so, as he stuttered halfway through the attempt to trick his fellow 81 Produce talents, and the duo actually being able to solve the riddles and even getting lost in the woods, there was a little of everything.

 Diamond no Ace: All-Star 2 (2016)